-The Man Appalachian Regional Hospital (ARH) in Man, West Virginia was constructed from 1954 to 1956 by the Miners Memorial Hospital Association (MMHA), a not-for-profit that constructed hospitals and clinics and provided health services for the coal mining regions of eastern Kentucky and southern West Virginia.2 Thousands of United Mine Workers of America workers and citizens celebrated the Miners Memorial Hospital openings, which were scattered throughout the region and provided modern health care in regions that had scant medical support.
+The Man Appalachian Regional Hospital (ARH), located in Man, West Virginia, was constructed from 1954 to 1956 by the Miners Memorial Hospital Association (MMHA), a not-for-profit that constructed hospitals and clinics and provided health services for the coal mining regions of eastern Kentucky and southern West Virginia.2 Thousands of United Mine Workers of America workers and citizens celebrated the Miners Memorial Hospital openings, which were scattered throughout the region and provided modern health care in regions that had scant medical support.

 Reportedly, the Man hospital grounds contained a major Indian village that was existant from 1450 to 1550 A.D., which was unearthed during construction.1

 By the early 1960’s, the MMHA was facing financial difficulties and announced that it was closing some hospitals.2 Shortly after, the Board of National Missions formed a new not-for-profit medical services system, Appalachian Regional Hospitals (ARH), that purchased the Miners Memorial Hospitals.
 In 1986, the name of the system was changed to Appalachian Regional Healthcare to better define its expanding role.

 In 2000, the ARH announced the closure of the Man ARH due to a lack of adequate funding, and the facility was shuttered in 2001.3

 On February 9, 2009, plans were announced to demolish the Man ARH despite plans from Logan County to use the additions of the hospital for a Level 5 trauma center.5 The plans called for the older hospital sections to be demolished, with a new wing that would be constructed for the facility.
 The trauma center would be part of the Community Health Foundation of Man, which adjoined the disused hospital.